pjtunstall/smart-road/README.md

 Sorry.
 AI autocomplete.
 You know how it is.
 Let's try that again.

 Smart Road is the first project of the Rust arc of the 01Edu coding bootcamp.
 Needless to say, our first priority was to mistranslate the title back into Proto-Germanic and write it out in runes.
 There was a medieval/ancient history/fantasy vibe going on.
 Game of Thrones was involved.
 Such were the times.
-Let's leave it at that and continue this conversation in the next section.
+Let's leave it at that and cut to the next section.

 ## Todo

 - Scale to screen size and DPI.
 - Refactor: modularize.
-- Max and min time.
+- Center stats window.
-- Stats UI.
+- Allow stats window to be closed and the program to exit.